 Los Angeles Galaxy score late to secure 2-2 draw in Greg Vanney's return to Toronto

-TORONTO — Riqui Puig opened his MLS scoring account with a rocket of a shot in the 89th minute as the Los Angeles Galaxy rallied for a 2-2 draw with Toronto FC on Wednesday in former TFC coach Greg Vanney's return to BMO Field.
+TORONTO — Riqui Puig's first MLS goal, a spectacular strike in the 89th minute, rescued a point for the Los Angeles Galaxy on Wednesday in former coach Greg Vanney's return to Toronto.

+The 23-year-old former Barcelona player ghosted past two Toronto defenders before sending the ball to teammate Gaston Brugman for a give-and-go that removed another two TFC players from the equation.
+Puig then unleashed a right-footed rocket from outside the penalty box that beat goalkeeper Alex Bono for a 2-2 draw that felt like a Toronto loss.

+"We're all disappointed … Just off a throw-in, (Puig) gets away from people too easily," said Toronto coach Bob Bradley, rueing two badly needed missed points.

+With five games remaining in the regular season, 10th-place Toronto (9-13-7) is three places and two points out of the playoff picture in the Eastern Conference.
+TFC hosts second-place CF Montreal on Sunday.

 Federico Bernardeschi had looked to give Toronto a comeback win with his 81st-minute penalty.
-Former Toronto player Raheem Edwards conceded the penalty, cutting down Bernardeschi as the Italian winger sliced into the box.
+The Italian winger was cut down by former TFC player Raheem Edwards as he sliced into the box.
 Bernardeschi took advantage, slotting home his sixth goal in eight league appearances for Toronto.

 Jesus Jimenez ended an 11-game scoring drought in the 62nd minute to bring Toronto even after Douglas Costa's 24th-minute strike for Los Angeles.